GeorgeMuscat/6443/slides/content/week01.md

 -   sublist3r
 -   dns recon

-These tools need wordlists, Seclists is a good place to start.
+These tools need wordlists, Seclists is a good place to start

----

 {{% /section %}}